thanosDelatolas/eva-vos/README.md

-# EVA-VOS: Efficient Video Annotation for Video Object Segmentation
+# Learning the What and How of Annotation in Video Object Segmentation
-Code and data for "EVA-VOS: Efficient Video Annotation for Video Object Segmentation" (ICCVW CVEU 2023) will be available soon!
+Code and data for "Learning the What and How of Annotation in Video Object Segmentation" (WACV 2024) will be available soon!
 More details on our [project page](https://eva-vos.compute.dtu.dk/)